madrabbit90/sidewalk/README.md

 Being a frontend, Sidewalk depends on several open source Linux applications on the "backend" to work properly.

-python/pygame - interface
+- python/pygame = interface
-mplayer - runs videos, music and DVD playback mednafen/mupen64/dolphin - runs retro game roms feh - views photos alsamixer - volume control tool matchbox - window management
+- mplayer = runs videos, music and DVD playback -mednafen/mupen64/dolphin = runs retro game roms
+- feh = views photos
+- alsamixer = volume control tool
+- matchbox = window management

 I have no aspirations to support a wider range of media players or emulator cores.
 Sidewalk is not meant to compete with the likes